MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 # R Server 9.1 Installation for Linux Systems

 Microsoft R Server is an enterprise class server for hosting and managing parallel and distributed workloads of R processes on servers and clusters.
 The server runs on a wide range of computing platforms, including Linux.
 For a description of R Server components, benefits, and usage scenarios, see [Introduction to R Server](rserver.md).
-For informaton about the latest release, see [What's New in R Server](rserver-whats-new.md).
+For information about the latest release, see [What's New in R Server](rserver-whats-new.md).

 This article explains how to install Microsoft R Server 9.1.0 on a standalone Linux server that has an internet connection.